Why Your Favorite Pickleball Paddle Probably Won't Be Played by a Pro Anytime Soon

 Why Beloved Reviewer Paddles Aren't on Tour

-You've probably heard paddle reviewers rave about brands like Bread and Butter, Vatic, Honolulu or Ronbus.
+You've probably heard paddle reviewers rave about brands like Bread and Butter, Vatic, Honolulu, or Ronbus.
 So why don't pros use them?

 Most of those paddles aren't even UPA approved.
 They're USAP approved, which is a different certification with different standards.
 Pros literally can't use them in professional events.

-Navratil raises a provocative question: if these paddles are truly excellent, why don't the companies pay the $60,000 to get UPA approval?
+Navratil raises a provocative question: if these pickleball paddles are truly excellent, why don't the companies pay the $60,000 to get UPA approval?

 His answer?
 Fear.
 He thinks these brands are scared their paddles won't perform at the pro level, so they'd rather stay on the pedestal with amateur reviewers than risk their reputation on the pro tour.